CSBLaboratory/RapidSL/README.md

 cutOff = [];
 ```

 ##### Choose the type of analysis.
-Use 'Rxn' for obtaining synthetic lethal reactions and 'Gene' for synthetic lethal genes.
+Use `Rxn` for obtaining synthetic lethal reactions and `Gene` for synthetic lethal genes.
 Passing the analysis mode to the RapidSL function is optional.
 If no variable is specified, the analysis will be run for finding synthetic lethal reactions:
 ```
 Mode = 'Rxn';
 ```